Israel–Saudi Arabia relations

-Arab–Israeli conflict
+Early years

 A charter member of the Arab League, Saudi Arabia has supported Palestinian rights to sovereignty, and called for withdrawal from the West Bank and other territory occupied by Israel since 1967.
 In 1947, Saudi Arabia was one of several Middle Eastern states that voted against in the United Nations Partition Plan for Palestine.
 Saudi troops were sent to fight against Israel in the 1948 and 1973 wars.
 The 1981 Israel operation Operation Opera, a preemptive strike on nuclear reactor purchased by Iraq from France in 1976, allegedly took place with the cooperation of Saudi Arabia, as the flight path was over Saudi territory..
 In recent years Saudi Arabia has changed its viewpoint concerning the validity of negotiating with Israel, which it previously refused.
 It calls for Israel's withdrawal from territory occupied in June 1967.
 In 2002 then-Crown Prince Abdullah extended a multilateral peace proposal based on withdrawal that would follow the borders of a two-state solution.
 At that time, Israel did not respond to the offer.
 In 2007 Saudi Arabia again officially supported a peaceful resolution of the Arab–Israeli conflict in which Israel was to concede to withdraw to the borders set in the two-state solutions, which generated more official negative reactions from Israeli authorities, citing the Oslo Accords and the Saudis' deviation from those accords.
 At this time, no demands were made of any other party other than of Israel.

-Israeli–Palestinian conflict

-Saudi Arabia played an active role in attempting to bring the Palestinians towards a self-governing condition which would permit negotiations with Israel.
-It has done so primarily by trying to mend the schism between Fatah and Hamas, most notably when King Abdullah invited the two factions to negotiations in Mecca resulting in the Mecca Agreement of 7 February 2007.
-The agreement soon failed, but Saudi Arabia has continued to support a national unity government for the Palestinians, and strongly opposed the war in Gaza in early 2009.

-Camp David Accords

 Saudi Arabia rejected the Camp David Accords, claiming that they would be unable to achieve a comprehensive political solution that would ensure Palestinian Arabs can all move to Israel and the division of Jerusalem.
 In response to Egypt "betraying" the Arab States and signing peace with Israel, Saudi Arabia, along with all the Arab States, broke diplomatic relations with and suspended aid to Egypt; the two countries renewed formal ties in 1987.
 Simultaneously Saudi Arabia and Israel initiated their early steps towards a secret dialogue.

-2014 Israel–Gaza conflict
+Warming (post-2010s)

+In 2005, Saudi Arabia announced the end of its ban on Israeli goods and services, due to its application to the World Trade Organization, where one member country cannot have a total ban on another.
+However, As of August 2006, the Saudi boycott was not cancelled.